top of page

 Choosing the colors

-I combined the color preferences provided to me by the executives with color psychology to select the best colors for the Charvick Farm website's visual design.
+I combined the color preferences provided to me by the executives with color psychology to select the best colors for the Charvick Farm brand and website.
 I incorporated many natural and earthy colors that users would expect from a farm.
 I also included many neutral colors that resembled the colors found in wood since wood products are one of their main offerings.

 Screen Shot 2022-06-29 at 12.06.32 PM.png